cmoscardi/cmoscardi.github.io/_posts/2016-01-18-jupyter-testing.markdown

 As it turns out, programmatic execution of Jupyter notebooks is pretty straightforward.
 You can run the command:

 {% highlight bash %}
-ipython nbconvert --to notebook --execute --ExecutePreprocessor.timeout=60\
+jupyter nbconvert --to notebook --execute --ExecutePreprocessor.timeout=60\
                   --output out_file in_file
 {% endhighlight%}